aharonium/opensiddur.org/posts/posts/tkhine-for-shabbat-mevorkhim-rosh-hodesh-shvat_(aharon.varady_2018-01-09).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-In the merit that we will make blessings on the fruit to praise your holy name, bless us and give us your gift of peace and a good livelihood and send the redemption for all Yisra'el.
-Amen, may it be your will.
+In the merit that we will make blessings on the fruit to praise your holy name, bless us and give us your gift of peace and a good livelihood and send the redemption for all Yisra'el. <em>Amen</em>, may it be your will.
 </div></td>
 </tr>
 </tbody></table>